 - See our introduction to making homemade baked biscuit (cookie) dog treats for additional information on baked dog treats.

 - We don’t include yield in our treat recipe posts because it is very dependent on what the maker decides for treat shape, size, and thickness when they’re baking.
+We like baking smallish batches of different treats for lots of doggone delicious variety.

 - Homemade baked dog treats are best consumed within a couple of days from baking or frozen for longer storage.
 See our post on baked dog treat shelf life and storage for information and tips.